 So, keep the context of the neighborhood in mind.

-Do you live in a neighborhood with all white lap siding homes?
+Do you live in a neighborhood with all white lap siding color homes?
 Choose a white board and batten siding.
 It will give your home a custom edge, without feeling like an oddball next to the neighbors.

 Do you live in a neighborhood with contemporary style homes?
 Choose a striking board and batten in a dark color.
-It won’t feel colonial or farmhouse compared to the surroundings.

 #3: If you like modern design…

 While an old technique, board and batten siding has a modern feel, especially in the context of the last 40-50 years.
-Many new-build neighborhoods have featured either brick or lap siding homes.
+Many new-build neighborhoods have featured either brick or dutch lap siding homes.
 Therefore, board and batten siding is gaining popularity as a trendy, modern exterior design option.

 #4: If you want a maintenance-free exterior…